 Tourette Syndrome (TS) is a neurological disorder that combines vocal and motor tics.
 Tics are defined as repetitive, stereotyped, involuntary movements and vocalizations and can be classified as either simple or complex.
-Below, you will find examples of both classes of motor movements from The Truth section of our website:
+Below, you will find examples of both classes of motor movements:

 Simple motor tics are sudden, brief, repetitive movements that involve a limited number of muscle groups and may include: